 "How did I conceive the idea to become engaged in exploration work in search for unknown manuscripts in the Orient?
 I had no interest in adventures as such, much less in travelling; but all was prompted by my various extensive research projects, which compelled me to search for new pathways and open up new plateaus.
 Thus, against the assurances that in the field of Syriac literature, all the records are in the great libraries in Rome, London, Paris and Berlin, I left the axiom for others and wanted to look myself into the actual situation." – Arthur Vööbus, "On the Pathways of the Syrian Orient in Pursuit of Manuscript Treasures" (1982), 5.

-The Vööbus Syriac Manuscript Collection of microfilms of partially filmed manuscripts remains a work in progress.
-The database holds current knowledge about the collection and is updated periodically as new information becomes available.
-In some cases, HMML has digitized the corresponding manuscripts and these may be available in HMML Reading Room as digital facsimiles.
+The Vööbus Syriac Manuscript Collection of partially-filmed manuscripts remains a work in progress.
+The database (below) holds current knowledge about the collection and is updated periodically as new information becomes available.
+Digitization of the collection is ongoing; images are made available on the Vööbus Syriac Manuscript Collection site.
+In some cases, HMML photographed the same manuscripts as Vööbus, decades later; these HMML images are made available in HMML Reading Room.

-NOTE: Among the collection are items that are listed as "Photographs" (non-manuscript photos or microfilm), "Miscellaneous" (a general collection of objects), and "Unknown" (items which the location is unknown).
+NOTE: Among the collection are items that are listed as "Photographs" (non-manuscript photos or film), "Miscellaneous" (a general collection of objects), and "Unknown" (items which the location is unknown).

 NOTE: Scholars wishing to order a scan of these fragments can do so using the Manuscript Image Order Form.